yangtau/hedgehog/README.md

 Hedgehog is a simple dynamic programming language made with yacc and lex.

-There is a simple blog about the detail of the implementation in Chinese: [自制简易解释器](https://yangtau.me/simple-interpreter.html)
+There is a simple blog about the detail of the implementation in Chinese: [自制简易解释器](https://yangtau.me/programming-languages/simple-interpreter.html)

-## Feature so far
+## Features so far

 - Value